tensorlakeai/indexify/docs/docs/apis/retrieval.md

 In the future we will add support for searching these indexes as well using sparse vectors, or add them to knowledge graphs.

-The following example queries the repository `default` for the index `entityindex` and returns all the attributes in the index.
+The following example queries the repository `default` for the index `entities` and returns all the attributes in the index.

 === "curl"
       ```
-      curl -v -X GET http://localhost:8900/repositories/default/attributes?index=entityindex
+      curl -v -X GET http://localhost:8900/repositories/default/attributes?index=entities
       ```

-The following example queries the repository `default` for the index `entityindex` and returns the attributes for the content id `foo`.
+The following example queries the repository `default` for the index `entities` and returns the attributes for the content id `foo`.

 === "curl"
       ```
-      curl -v -X GET http://localhost:8900/repositories/default/attributes?index=entityindex&content_id=foo
+      curl -v -X GET http://localhost:8900/repositories/default/attributes?index=entities&content_id=foo
       ```